KalaayPT/Profit-Taker-Guide/tldr.md

 ![diplers](https://cdn.profit-taker.com/Vex_Armor_Tenet_Diplos_Build.png)

-not a lot to be said here, you just shoot between contagion throws.
-You don't *need* 60% valence, but more always helps.
+not a lot to be said here, you just shoot between contagion throws. you don't *need* 60% valence, but more always helps.

 #### Zaw